 The seal of SLT is to be in the form of a rubber stamp, inscribed with the name of SLT encircling the word "Seal".

-The seal of SLT is to not be affixed to any instrument except by the authority of the Executive,
+The seal of SLT is to not be affixed to any instrument except by the authority of the Executive.

 The affixing of the seal is to be attested by the signatures of –